laravel/spark-next-docs/3.x/spark-stripe/customization.md

 ## Webhooks

 Spark and Cashier automatically handle subscription cancellations for failed charges and other common Stripe webhook events.
-However, if you have additional webhook events you would like to handle, you may do so by listening to the `WebhookReceived` event from Cashier.
+However, if you have additional webhook events you would like to handle, you may do so by listening to the `WebhookReceived` event that is dispatched by Cashier.

 First, you should create a listener for the event.
-Inside this listener's `handle` method you'll receive the `WebhookReceived` event which contains the event payload.
-The first thing you should do is check if the event type is the one you want to act on:
+Then, inside of the listener's `handle` method, you will receive the `WebhookReceived` event which contains the event payload.
+You may inspect this event's payload to determine if the given listener should handle the underlying Stripe event:

 ```php
 <?php